 Talent approaches an inverted light microscope with the ultra-low attachment microplate in hand and loads the plate into the microscope.

 Talent uses a pipette to collect single encapsulated and/or decapsulated glomeruli.
 TEXT: Avoid pipetting other structures and debris.
 Videographer: The authors have suggesting filming the demonstrator performing the action at the microscope, and filming a second shot through the microscope.
-If unable to film the microscope shot (either technically unable or no scope kit available) then please ensure the first suggested shot is filmed clearly.
+If unable to film the microscope shot (either technically unable or no scope kit available) then please ensure the first suggested shot is filmed clearly. info for the editor: Please show both shots, first the demonstrator is filmed performing the action, second the action is filmed through the microscope

 Talent adds fresh DMEM to the same pipette.

-Transfer the single glomerulus with the DMEM medium to the center of a well of a 24-well cell culture plate [1] and incubate at 37 degrees Celsius with 5 percent carbon dioxide for 3 hours to allow attachment of the glomerulus to the center of the well [2-TXT].
+Transfer the single glomerulus with the DMEM (D-MEM) medium to the center of a well of a 24-well cell culture plate [1] and incubate at 37 degrees Celsius with 5 percent carbon dioxide for 3 hours to allow attachment of the glomerulus to the center of the well [2-TXT].

 Videographer: The authors have noted that this is an important step to see